 - Parasite protection to prevent against heartworms, fleas, ticks, and intestinal worms

-We carry Heartgard, Iverheart, Nexgard, Frontline, and Revolution Plus in the clinic to protect your pets from parasites.
+We carry Simparica Trio, Heartgard, Iverheart, Proheart 12, Nexgard, Frontline, and Revolution Plus in the clinic to protect your pets from parasites.
 These products also protect the humans in your household as some of these parasites are zoonotic and cause blindness, skin irritation, and gastrointestinal upset in humans.
 If you are interested in another brand of preventative products, we offer an expansive list on our online pharmacy.
 Click here to visit our pharmacy.